sliponit/hello-nft-world/README.md

 - This sleeping duration needs to be respected between buying a NFT and listing it for sale.
 - Otherwise the character goes in hibernation between 9 and 48 days!
 - When a characters is asleep, it appears with a grey background.
 When it hibernates, it goes black!
 - One mint per wallet.
-The wallet address appears as a watermark on the NFT image.
+The minter wallet address appears as a watermark on the NFT image.

 ## Monetization
-0.1 ETH per min
+0.1 ETH per mint

 ## Directory
 - api -> cloudflare worker